Simplifyd Cloud

 Automatic TLS

-Simplifyd Cloud provisions and renews TLS certificates automatically for every ingress endpoint, including custom domains.
+Simplifyd Cloud provisions and renews TLS certificates automatically for HTTP and gRPC ingress endpoints, including custom domains.
 You do not need to manage certificates or configure certificate authorities.

 Assigned domain

-When you add an ingress, Simplifyd Cloud assigns a domain of the form:
+When you add an HTTP or gRPC ingress, Simplifyd Cloud assigns a domain of the form:

 <service-slug>-<random>.<region>.cloud.simplifyd.com